eth-p/uni-chip8/docs/project/Product-Document.md

 - **Intermediate Representation -> WebAssembly optimizing JIT Compiler** *(Idea)*

+## Communication

+Communication is done through in-person meetings, GitHub issues, and Discord.

+### GitHub Issues

+GitHub issues are used for formal bug reports, feature requests, and code reviews.
+We take full advantage of the features provided by GitHub to organize and manage issues through the use of tags, assignees, and milestones.

+### Meetings

+Meetings are scheduled for weekly progress updates and planning.
+During these meetings, we discuss the next week of activities and milestones.

+### Discord

+Discord is used for informal communication or as a place to discuss feature ideas or implementation details.
+If relevent, these discussions are later added to the project documentation or used as the basis for a GitHub issue.

 ## Implementation Language

 We will be using TypeScript to implement the CHIP-8 emulator.